pranav-P92/AWS-SAA/README.md

 **AWS Lambda** is **a serverless, event-driven compute service that lets you run code without configuring or managing servers**.
 You simply upload your code (as a ZIP file or container image), and AWS handles all the underlying infrastructure management, including capacity provisioning, automatic scaling, and maintenance.

 - Run code without servers
-- scaling is automated
-- Run on demand
 - Pay per execution time (milliseconds)
 - free tier of 1,000,000 AWS Lambda requests and 400,000 GBs compute time.
-- easy monitoring using AWS CloudWatch.
 - increasing RAM will also increase CPU and network.

 **Event-Driven:** Lambda functions run in response to specific events.
 These events can come from a variety of sources, such as: